vdlbk/RoadToDijkstra/challenge_4/README.md

 I need to init first an array of the same length than my input.
 A silly solution would be to find the next warmer temperature for each day.
 So for this first round, I'm going for it and let's see what happened.

+##### Note post-solution
+Even if it's a silly solution, it's quite a good solution that runs pretty well.

 #### Complexity
 `O(n log n)`